catboost/docs/en/concepts/loss-functions-multiclassification.md

 $\frac{\sum\limits_{i=1}^{M} w_{i} F1_{i}}{\sum\limits_{i=1}^{M}w_{i}} {, where}$

-$w_{i}$ is the sum of the weights of the documents which correspond to the k class.
-If document weights are not specified $w_{i}$ stands for the number of times the k class, which corresponds to the i-th object, is found among the label values.
+$w_{i}$ is the sum of the weights of the documents which correspond to the i-th class.
+If document weights are not specified $w_{i}$ stands for the number of times the i-th class is found among the label values.

 #### {{ loss-functions__params__average__Macro }}